percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 - [EVEREST-1142](https://perconadev.atlassian.net/browse/EVEREST-1142): We have now added a [new command](../administer/rbac.md#validate-your-rbac-policy) for validating your RBAC policy to ensure that your RBAC policies are working as expected.

-- [EVEREST-1240](https://perconadev.atlassian.net/browse/EVEREST-1240): Add support for PG Operator v2.4.1
+- [EVEREST-1240](https://perconadev.atlassian.net/browse/EVEREST-1240): We have added support for PostgreSQL operator version 2.4.1.

-- [EVEREST-1298](https://perconadev.atlassian.net/browse/EVEREST-1298): Add support for PXC Operator v1.15.0
+- [EVEREST-1298](https://perconadev.atlassian.net/browse/EVEREST-1298): We have added support for MySQL operator version 1.15.0.

-- [EVEREST-1303](https://perconadev.atlassian.net/browse/EVEREST-1303): Enable MongoDB sharding during DB creation in the wizard
+- [EVEREST-1303](https://perconadev.atlassian.net/browse/EVEREST-1303): Starting with Percona Everest 1.2.0, you can enable sharding for MongoDB when creating a database cluster.
+By leveraging sharding in Percona Everest, you can enhance the performance and scalability of your database clusters.

 - [EVEREST-981](https://perconadev.atlassian.net/browse/EVEREST-981): Configure everest to run behind a proxy